Canada · audience itinerary

 - ◆Comfortable walking shoes

-- ◆Layers of clothing for variable weather
+- ◆Layers of clothing (weather can change)

-- ◆A portable charger for electronics
+- ◆A portable power bank for your phone

 Travelers who liked Montreal also looked at